archmetalDBM/GlobaLID-App/doc/references.md

 -   Siron, C. R., 2018, Magmatic, Structural, and Metallogenic Framework of the Kassandra Mining District, Chalkidiki Peninsula, Northern Greece, PhD thesis, Cornell University, Ithaca.

+-   Stephens, J., 2016, Assessing the suitability of southern Africa for archaeological provenance studies with lead isotopes, MA dissertation, University of Arizona, Tuscon.

+-   Stephens, J., Killick, D., and Chirikure, S., 2023, Reconstructing the geological provenance and long-distance movement of rectangular, fishtail, and croisette copper ingots in Iron Age Zambia and Zimbabwe, PLOS ONE, 18(3), e0282660.
+    DOI:<a href="https://doi.org/10.1371/journal.pone.0282660" target="_blank">10.1371/journal.pone.0282660</a>

 -   Stos-Gale, Z. A., 1989, Cycladic Copper Metallurgy, In Old world
     archaeometallurgy: proceedings of the International symposium Old